okayyjen/mealplanner/docs/2-Logout.md

 #Logout From Mealplanner

 ###Overview
-The logout functionality allows users to securely sign out of their accounts, ensuring the protection of their personal information and preventing unauthorized access to their account.
+The logout functionality allows users to securely logout from the Mealplanner application, preventing unauthorized access to the application.

 **Usage**